 82 Pages Posted: 28 Oct 2019 Last revised: 28 Sep 2020

 Date Written: October 18, 2019

 The standard formalist account of Article II’s executive vesting clause is that “the executive power” refers to all the powers and authorities possessed by the executive magistrate in Great Britain prior to the Constitution’s adoption, subject to the assignment of such powers and authorities to the other departments of the national government.
-In recent papers, Julian Mortenson and John Harrison independently challenge this “residual vesting” thesis by amassing evidence that “the executive power” textually referred only to the power to carry law into execution, and not to the bundle of other royal prerogatives—for example over foreign affairs and national security—enjoyed by the British monarch.
+In recent papers, a handful of scholars have challenged this “residual vesting” thesis by amassing evidence that “the executive power” textually referred only to the power to carry law into execution, and not to the bundle of other royal prerogatives—for example over foreign affairs and national security—enjoyed by the British monarch.
 According to the advocates of both accounts, the scope and nature of the executive is dramatically altered depending on which account one adopts.